 - If you smoke, quit.
 Also avoid secondhand smoke.
 Avoiding smoke is the best way to slow down damage to your lungs.
 Ask your doctor about stop-smoking programs and other options, such as nicotine replacement therapy and tobacco cessation medicines.

 - Discuss the risks and side effects of your medicines with your doctor.
 There may be better options available or things you can do to reduce or offset the potential harms.
 Tell your doctor if you notice any side effects.

-- Have the COVID-19 vaccines a yearly flu vaccine, and the pneumococcal vaccines (also called “pneumonia vaccines”) to help guard against infections.
+- Have the COVID-19 vaccines, yearly flu vaccine, and the pneumococcal vaccines (also called "pneumonia vaccines") to help guard against infections.
 Wash your hands often.
 Stay away from people with colds or other infections.

 - Stay as active as possible.
 Try short walks and light weight training.
 Talk with your doctor about ways to get exercise.

 - Eat a healthy diet rich in lean proteins, fish, whole grains, fruits, and vegetables.
 Eating several small healthy meals a day can give you the nutrients you need without feeling bloated.
 An overfull belly can make it hard to breathe.

-- Talk with your doctor if you feel sad, helpless, or worried.
+- Check with your doctor if you feel sad, helpless, or worried.
 There are programs, treatments, and medicines that can help you feel more positive and hopeful and reduce your symptoms of anxiety or depression.

 Remember that you are not alone.
 Your doctor will work with you to help you stay as healthy and active as possible.